Killing Car: Plot

-The Car Woman's next victim is a young office worker who recognises the car parked in the street; she instantly remembers an incident that happened one year earlier and is shot an wounded by the Car Woman but manages to survive.
+The Car Woman's next victim is a young office worker who recognises the car parked in the street; she instantly recalls an incident that happened one year earlier and is shot and wounded by the Car Woman but manages to survive.
 She then auditions for the job of a night club dancer as a means of luring the owner, Sam Spade, to his death along with his current performer.
-Finally, she reveals her motive; one year ago she and her lover were involved in a car accident in the same Edsel.
-The Car Woman discovered the identities of those who drove on and failed to help and swore vengeance.
-She lastly murders two antique dealers where it becomes evident that someone has been assisting her along the way.
+Lastly, she lures two antique dealers to a back alley where she discusses a trade with the Goddess of Fertility statue, planning to ambush them, only for one of them to recognise the vehicle and question her, where she reveals that one year ago she and her lover were involved in a car accident in the same Edsel, leaving her lover blind and disfigured.
+The Car Woman somehow managed to acquire information on the identities of those who drove by and failed to help and swore vengeance.
+Following the murders of the antique dealers, it becomes evident that someone has been assisting her along the way, in which she instructs this person to meet her in a designated spot to receive payment.

-She made a promise to her disfigured lover by exacting revenge and kisses him goodbye before putting him out of his misery by shooting him.
+The Car Woman, having made a promise to her lover by exacting revenge on those who wronged them, kisses him goodbye and puts him out of his misery by shooting him.
 She goes to a deserted wasteland where her assistant is revealed to be the senior police detective and pays him for his services.
-She walks away, while the young detective discovers the truth.
-The senior detective attempts to bribe him before drawing his gun, but is killed first.
+As she walks away, the young detective, having discovered the truth, confronts the senior detective, who attempts to bribe him before drawing his gun, but is killed first by the young detective.
 In her despair, the Car Woman wanders off as her mission has come to an end.